At Pilot Lite we respect your privacy and are committed to protecting your personal data..

 6. INTERNATIONAL TRANSFERS

-We may share or transfer your personal data outside of the European Economic Area (EEA).
+We may transfer your personal data outside of the UK.

-- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
-These countries include: Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and the United States of America.
+- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the UK.
+These countries include: Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland and Uruguay; and

 7. DATA SECURITY